A Leap among Quantum Computing and Quantum Neural Networks: A Survey: APPENDIX: Background on Quantum Mechanics and Computation

 and the corresponding post-measurement state is $\ket{\psi_k}=\ket{e_k}$.
 For example, if the state $\ket{\psi}= \sum_k \alpha_k \ket{e_k}$ is provided as input to the orthogonal measurement, it will output label $k$ with probability $|\alpha_k|^2$ and leave the system in state $\frac{\alpha_k}{|\alpha_k|}\ket{e_k}$, which is equivalent to the state $\ket{e_k}$ since $\frac{\alpha_k}{|\alpha_k|}$ has modulus one.

-Note that the space state basis used in the measurement can play a crucial role in the measurement information gained.
+Note that the space state basis used in the measurement can play a crucial role in \h{gaining measurement information}.
 For example, the Hadamard basis states $\ket{+}=\frac{1}{\sqrt{2}}(\ket{0}+\ket{1})$ and $\ket{-}=\frac{1}{\sqrt{2}}(\ket{0}-\ket{1})$ cannot be distinguished by an orthogonal measurement based on the computation basis $\{\ket{0}, \ket{1}\}$ since both outcomes \quotes{$0$} and \quotes{$1$} occur with probability $1/2$ (\ie, $ |\inprod{+}{0}|^2=|\inprod{-}{0}|^2=1/2$).
-However if we use the states themselves as the measurement basis then when measuring $\ket{+}$ we always get the outcome \quotes{$+$}, and when measuring $\ket{-}$ we always get the outcome \quotes{$-$} (\ie, $p(+)=|\inprod{+}{+}|^2=1$ and $p(-)=|\inprod{-}{-}|^2=1$).
-In general, it is always possible to consider a measurement that distinguish orthonormal states, but it can be proved that there is no quantum measurement capable of distinguishing not-orthogonal states \citep[pp. 87]{nielsen2002quantum}.
+However\h{,} if we use the states themselves as the measurement basis, then when measuring $\ket{+}$ we always get the outcome \quotes{$+$} and when measuring $\ket{-}$ we always get the outcome \quotes{$-$} (\ie, $p(+)=|\inprod{+}{+}|^2=1$ and $p(-)=|\inprod{-}{-}|^2=1$).
+In general, it is always possible to consider a measurement that \h{distinguishes} orthonormal states, but it can be proved that there is no quantum measurement capable of distinguishing \h{non}-orthogonal states \citepA[pp. 87]{nielsen2002quantum}.